 Children aged 5 and older with primary nocturnal enuresis

 Alarm therapy is typically recommended for children aged 5 and over who have never achieved consistent dryness.
-NICE guidance (CG111) supports alarm therapy as a first-line treatment for primary nocturnal enuresis when the family is ready to commit.
+NICE guidance (CG111) supports alarm therapy as a first-line treatment for primary nocturnal enuresis when the family is prepared.
 The Night Hawk is appropriate in this context.
-It isn’t a quick fix — alarm therapy typically requires 8–12 weeks of consistent use to show results, with some families needing longer.
+It is not a quick fix — alarm therapy usually requires 8–12 weeks of consistent use to see results, with some families needing longer.

-If you’re unsure whether alarm therapy is the right starting point, it’s worth reading more about what actually causes bedwetting before committing to a treatment approach.
+If you’re unsure whether alarm therapy is suitable, it’s helpful to learn more about what causes bedwetting before starting treatment.

 Motivated children who can participate

-Alarm therapy requires the child to engage — to wake when the alarm sounds, get up, and go to the toilet.
-A child who is deeply resistant, very young, or not yet bothered by wetting is unlikely to respond well regardless of which alarm is used.
-The Night Hawk is no exception.
-Motivation matters more than the specific device chosen.
+Alarm therapy requires the child’s active participation — to wake when the alarm sounds, get up, and go to the toilet.
+A child who is deeply resistant, very young, or not bothered by wetting is unlikely to respond well regardless of the alarm used.
+Motivation is key.

 Families who can manage the process

-Most children, particularly at the start, do not wake independently when the alarm sounds.
-A parent typically needs to be close enough to hear it and go and rouse the child.
-If night changes and disruption are already exhausting your household, it’s worth reading about managing bedwetting stress as a family before starting a programme that will initially add to night disturbance.
+Most children do not wake independently when the alarm sounds initially.
+A parent usually needs to be nearby to hear it and wake the child.
+If night changes and disruption are already exhausting your household, consider reading about managing bedwetting stress as a family before starting a program that may initially disturb sleep.

 Children without significant sensory sensitivities

-The wired design, the clip attachment, and the alarm sound may be problematic for children with sensory processing differences or autism.
-Many ASD children find wired alarms intolerable — the wire, the clip sensation, and the unpredictable loud noise can all be distressing.
-Wireless systems (such as the Rodger alarm, which uses conductive underwear) may be a better starting point for sensory-sensitive children.
-The Night Hawk is not the obvious first choice for this group, though individual responses vary.
+The wired design, clip attachment, and alarm sound may be problematic for children with sensory processing differences or autism.
+Many children with ASD find wired alarms intolerable — the wire, clip sensation, and loud noise can be distressing.
+Wireless systems (such as the Rodger alarm, which uses conductive underwear) might be a better option for sensory-sensitive children.
+The Night Hawk is not necessarily the first choice for this group, though individual responses vary.

 What the Night Hawk Won’t Do

-It’s worth being clear about this.
-The Night Hawk, like all enuresis alarms, is a conditioning tool — not a cure, and not a guarantee.
-Around 65–70% of children who complete a full alarm course achieve dryness, according to systematic review evidence (Glazener et al., Cochrane Review).
-That means a meaningful proportion do not respond, or relapse after initial success.
+It’s important to understand that the Night Hawk, like all enuresis alarms, is a conditioning tool — not a cure or guarantee.
+Systematic reviews suggest about 65–70% of children who complete a full alarm course achieve dryness; some do not respond or relapse after initial success.

-If you’ve already been through alarm therapy without success, the Night Hawk is unlikely to change that outcome simply by being a different brand.
-In that situation, the question is what comes next — which may involve desmopressin, combination therapy, or clinical review.
-There’s a useful overview for families who have tried the alarm, desmopressin, and lifting without success.
+If alarm therapy has already been tried without success, switching brands like the Night Hawk is unlikely to change the outcome.
+Next steps may include desmopressin, combination therapy, or clinical review.
+For families who have tried alarm, desmopressin, and lifting without success, see this guide.

-The alarm also does nothing to protect the bed on nights it triggers late or the child doesn’t wake in time.
-A mattress protector and good bed layering remain essential alongside any alarm programme.
+The alarm does not prevent bedwetting on nights when it triggers late or the child does not wake in time.
+A mattress protector and good bed layering are essential alongside any alarm program.

 Where to Get It

-The Night Hawk is available to purchase privately from several UK suppliers and online retailers.
-It is not consistently available on NHS prescription, though some continence services do loan alarm units — it’s worth asking your continence nurse or GP whether a loaned alarm is available in your area before purchasing.
+The Night Hawk is available for purchase from several UK suppliers and online retailers.
+It is not routinely available on NHS prescription, though some continence services loan alarm units — check with your GP or continence nurse about loan options before buying.

-If your GP has been dismissive about bedwetting concerns generally, there’s guidance on what to do when you’re not being heard that may help you navigate the referral process.
+If your GP has dismissed your concerns about bedwetting, guidance on what to do when you’re not being heard may help you navigate the referral process.

 Practical Tips If You Use the Night Hawk